 Depreciable

-.
 Life-Years

-Land improvements 15-40
+15-40

-Streets 15-20
+15-20

-Utility systems 30-50
+30-50

-Buildings and improvements 15-50
+15-50

-Machinery and equipment 5-20
+5-20

-Vehicles 2-7
+2-7

-Furniture and other 3-7
+3-7

 Deferred Outflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The City does not have items that qualify for reporting as deferred outflows of resources.
+The City's deferred outflows of resources are related to the net pension liability.
+More detailed information can be found in Note 8.